mahi3mathews/portfolio-web/README.md

 # portfolio-web
-A portfolio website of myself developed using ReactJs and SASS.
+A portfolio website of myself developed using HTML, Vanilla Js and CSS.